|Australian Harness Racing Rules 151-174||

 (3) For the purposes of this rule, betting area means those areas of a racecourse where betting with an approved wagering operator is conducted.

-(4) A driver or the trainer of a horse shall not authorise, enable, permit or allow another person to place a bet on a betting account of the driver or the trainer.
+(4) A licensed person shall not authorise, enable, permit or allow another person to place a bet on a betting account of the licensed person.

 (5) A driver or trainer shall not place or have an interest in a bet on any betting account other than an account registered in their own name.